University of Technology Sydney

 Contribution to the development of graduate attributes

-Professional Experience in Medical Science PT A is designed to be taken after Stage 3 in the Medical Science, Biomedical Science or Biotechnology degrees, but can be taken at a later time.
-This subject builds upon many subjects in earlier stages, such as Human Anatomy and Physiology, General Microbiology and Metabolic Biochemistry, as well as complementing stage 5 and 6 subjects, including Haematology 2, Medical and Diagnostic Biochemistry, and Biochemistry, Genes and Disease.
+Professional Experience in Medical Science PT A is designed to be taken after Stage 3 in the Medical Science or Biotechnology degrees, but can be taken at a later time.
+This subject builds upon many subjects in earlier stages, such as Human Anatomy and Physiology, General Microbiology and Metabolic Biochemistry, as well as complementing stage 5 and 6 subjects, including Haematology 2, Medical and Diagnostic Biochemistry, and Immunology and Human Health.
 This subject enables students to apply their theoretical knowledge and practical laboratory skills learned in previous subjects in a professional setting.

 You will develop: